 The switching point should be chosen according to the intended operating scenario.
 The determination of the optimum point is described in the accompanying Application Note, a threshold voltage level of 1.8V is apparently a viable choice.
-It should be noted that the output of the 3VOUT pin is capable of driving up to 50μA, but that the THRES pin input current is only in the region of 40nA.
+It should be noted that the output of the 3VOUT pin is capable of driving up to $50\mu\text{A}$, but that the THRES pin input current is only in the region of 40nA.
 As the current drawn out of the 3VOUT pin is directly related to the receiver power consumption, the power divider resistors should have high impedance values.
 The sum of R1 and R2 has to be $600k\Omega$ in order to yield 3V at the 3VOUT pin.
-R1 can thus be chosen as $240k\Omega$, R2 as $360k\Omega$ to yield an overall 3VOUT output current of 5μ A1 and a threshold voltage of 1.8V
+R1 can thus be chosen as $240k\Omega$, R2 as $360k\Omega$ to yield an overall 3VOUT output current of $5\mu\text{A}^1$ and a threshold voltage of 1.8V

 Note: If the LNA gain shall be kept in either high or low gain mode this has to be accomplished by tying the THRES pin to a fixed voltage.
-In order to achieve high gain mode operation, a voltage higher than 2.8V shall be applied to the THRES pin, such as a short to the 3VOLT pin.
+In order to achieve always high gain mode operation, a voltage higher than 3.3V shall be applied to the THRES pin.
+A short to the 3VOLT pin will keep the LNA in high gain mode at least over a large RF-input level range.
+But to switch the LNA reliable into high gain mode over the whole RF-input level range, either a voltage higher than 3.3V has to be applied on pin 23 as mentioned above or, as alternative, a 330k resistor in parallel with a 47nF capacitor can be connected between pin 4 and GND.
+Whereas the capacitor should be placed as close as possible to pin 4.
 In order to achieve low gain mode operation a voltage lower than 0.7V shall be applied to the THRES, such as a short to ground.